French Rouille Sauce

 Instructions

 • Soak the bread in water or stock.
-If you are serving it with a bouillabaisse, use fish soup as a liquid.
+(Use fish soup if you're making Bouillabaisse!)

-• In a small bowl, combine the saffron threads with a few drops of lemon juice and let it sit for a few minutes to infuse.
+• Mix saffron threads with a few drops of lemon juice; let sit for a few minutes.

-• With the food processor still running, slowly drizzle in the olive oil in a steady stream.
-This will help emulsify the sauce and thicken it.
+• With the blender running, slowly drizzle in the olive oil in a steady stream until the sauce is thick and creamy.

 Video